-John Hill, MA, earned a diploma in analytical psychology from the Jung Institute of Zurich, where he served for many years as training analyst, and degrees in philosophy from the University of Dublin and Catholic University.
-He has a private practice in Zurich and is a training analyst at ISAP-Zurich.
+John Hill, MA, earned a diploma in analytical psychology from the Jung Institute of Zurich, where he served for many years as training analyst.
+Additionally, he has earned degrees in philosophy from the University of Dublin and Catholic University in Washington, DC.
+He has a private practice in Zurich and is a training analyst at ISAP Zurich.
 Born and raised in Ireland and a graduate of the Glenstal Abbey School, he has published, among others works, “Celtic Myth,” “Dreams,” “Christian Mysticism,” and At Home in the World: Sounds and Symmetries of Belonging.

 Lyn Mather, MA, is an artist and a Jungian-oriented art therapist whose practice emphasizes active imagination, dream interpretation and eco-arts.
 She regularly facilitates workshops themed on the imaginal, the mythopoetic, and the symbolic.
 With her husband Mathew, she co-pioneered a certificate course on Jungian psychology with art therapy.
 A current project is “Art and Psyche Ireland,” a networking platform that focuses on the role of the emergent unconscious, the creative imagination, and process work.